Users

 • Interview-to-offer and offer-to-accept conversion rates to track quality.

-• Candidate drop-out rates during screening which indicate friction.
+• Candidate drop-out rates during screening indicate friction.

 • Cost-per-hire changes that account for platform fees and recruiter time saved.